What is Pergo?

 *Wear Claim compared to standard AC-3 laminate flooring and measured in accordance with NALFA/ANSI LF-01-2011 and/or EN 13329:2009-01.

 Pergo flooring can be installed in any room inside the house where the floor is solid and flat.
 Pergo should not be installed in rooms with sump pumps or floor drains, or in motor homes, boats or planes.
 Please reference product specific installation instructions for information about installing in wet areas, such as bathrooms with showers or mudrooms, as installation methods may vary by product.

 Absolutely, but with certain precautions.
 The concrete must be fully set.
-Moisture readings from a calcium chloride test (available at home centers) must be no more than 5lbs/1000 sq ft/24 hours or < 80% RH with an in situ probe.
+Moisture readings from a calcium chloride test (available at home centers) must be no more than 5lbs/1000 sq ft/24 hours or less than 80% RH with an in situ probe.
 Should moisture record above these levels, Pergo is not recommended.
 In all cases, a 6 mil polyethylene moisture barrier overlapped at least 8” and taped is required on all concrete installations.